vyduckien/LC3-Project/README.md

 # LC3-Project
-LC3 Project for ECE 220
+LC3 Project for the course ECE 220, HCMUT